 Does the [Country] Nutrition Cluster have a strategy, a workplan?

-[please provide here country-specific information on and links to the latest HNO/HRP NC workplan, guidelines and SOPs]
+[please provide here country-specific information on and links to the latest HNO/HRP,NC workplan, guidelines and SOPs]

 Is the Nutrition Cluster performance monitored?

 Yes, through the Cluster Coordination Performance Monitoring (CCPM): this is a country-led self-assessment exercise where country Clusters assess their performance against six core cluster functions and on accountability to affected populations.
 It can be applied to sector coordination as well.